The E. M. Viquesney "Spirit of the American Doughboy" Database

 In impressive memorial park next to the Silas Clark House facility of the Historical & Genealogical Society of Indiana County at 200 South Sixth Street.

-Although the Smithsonian IAS record is correct, it doesn't name Viquesney as the sculptor.
+Although the Smithsonian IAS record is correct, it doesn't identify Viquesney as the sculptor.

 The plaque inscription on the front of the 30 foot pedestal reads: